Khanak-17/House-Price-Prediction/README.md

-# 🏠  Housing Price Prediction | End-to-End ML Project
+# 🏠  House Price Prediction | End-to-End ML Project

 An end-to-end **Machine Learning regression project** that predicts **housing prices in Bangalore** using real-world data.
 The project demonstrates the complete ML lifecycle — from **data preprocessing and model training** to **deployment as a production-ready web application**.